Fronkon Games

 #pragma fragment frag

-// Include basics URP functions.
+// Include basic URP functions.

 #include "Packages/com.unity.render-pipelines.universal/ShaderLibrary/Core.hlsl"